 Adequate parking in the historic downtown is vital to its continued success as a business district.
 On street parking must remain on all sides of all blocks.
 On street parking keeps pedestrians on the street at the front of the stores which is a major objective in the plans for downtown Logan.
 City initiatives should share in the funding of additional parking facilities.
 Parking in the downtown cannot be solved by mass removal of historic buildings replaced by surface parking.
 The cost of real estate is too high to make surface parking a viable option.
 Removal of historic buildings erodes the precious resource which makes downtown Logan famous.
-Multilevel, multi-use parking structures should be used to solve large scale parking needs and to support major new development expansion in the historic downtown.
+Multilevel, extent, is what makes downtown Logan and other downtowns unique and desirable multi-use parking structures should be used to solve large scale parking needs and to support major new development expansion in the historic downtown.